IsmaelKP2/splunk-otel-collector/examples/test_set_extractpattern_firstwordseen/readme.md

-# set extractpattern firstwordseen
+# Create a resource attribute from an extractpatterns with set

-This example showcases how the collector can collect data from files and send it to Splunk Enterprise, associating with each source a different sourcetype.
+This example showcases how the collector can collect data from files and send it to Splunk Enterprise.
+A copy of the raw output is sent to a file in the otelcollector accessible with the command `ls foo/file_export` .
+The example shows how you can create a resource attributes (resource scope) from a body match

+The example runs as a Docker Compose deployment.
+The collector can be configured to send logs to Splunk Enterprise.

+It creates a pipeline, with its own filelog receiver and transform processor.
+The transform processor in the log context set a new custom_field resource attributes and sets its value to a string that matches the string `logging1` in the body.

+Note that the output shows we created a `kvlistValue` in the structure of the example compare the output with the merge maps examples.

 [A source type is a default field that identifies the structure of an event.
 A source type determines how Splunk Enterprise formats the data during the indexing process.](https://docs.splunk.com/Splexicon:Sourcetype)